Simple – and not so simple – syrups.

 While 1:1 syrup is fine for general use there are advantages to making a stronger 2 parts sugar to 1 part water syrup (aka 2:1, rock candy syrup or rich simple syrup).
 Without getting too technical (I’m no scientist), water can only absorb about twice it’s volume in sugar and when made this way this 2:1 syrup has a couple of advantages over regular simple syrup.
 It keeps a lot longer.
 If made properly and stored in a sterilised bottle you don’t really need to worry about spoilage.
 It also gives a more pleasing silky mouthfeel to cocktails that it is used in.
 Of course you have to use a little less of it.
 An instinctive reaction is to halve the amount but if fact rich syrup is only 33% sweeter than 1:1.
 Reducing by that amount will get you in the zone (typically 0.75oz > 0.5oz and 0.5oz > just over 0.25oz).
 Remember that you should be fine tuning your cocktails for sweetness anyway.
 The one downside of 2:1 is that you have to push the water pretty hard to soak up all that sugar which means using very hot water and a lot of energetic stirring.
 A halfway house between these of 1.5:1 is also quite popular.
 Always use 1.5:1 or 2:1 if making anything (liqueurs, amari, limoncello, falernum, bitters etc) where longevity is required.

 Unrefined brown sugars, such as demerara, have a bit more flavour and colour than plain old white sugar.
 Using those as your base – or a mixture of white and brown – will be especially worthwhile in the likes of an Old Fashioned or Tiki drinks.
 Or everything really.
+I make my standard 1:1 simple syrup using a mix of about 60/40 white sugar to demerara.

 Honey is too thick and sticky to use on its own but when mixed with hot water becomes a useful cocktail ingredient.
 Unlike white sugar syrup honey brings a wonderful flavour as well as sweetness.
 Some Tiki recipes call for a honey mix that is equal volumes of honey and hot water (so 1:1 honey mix) and many Petraske recipes call for a rich honey syrup (3:1).
 Much of the above jibber-jabber also applies to these syrups.
 I make the 3:1 honey syrup which keeps for much longer and adjust accordingly (just over half the amount) for my Navy Grogs.